Marina von Neumann Whitman

-Marina von Neumann Whitman (born March 6, 1935) is an American economist, writer and former automobile executive.
-She is a professor of business administration and public policy at the University of Michigan's Ross School of Business as well as The Gerald R. Ford School of Public Policy.
+Marina von Neumann Whitman (March 6, 1935 – May 20, 2025) was an American economist, writer and automobile executive.
+She was a professor of business administration and public policy at the Ross School of Business and the Ford School of Public Policy at the University of Michigan.

+Early life

+Whitman was born in New York City on March 6, 1935.
+Her father was polymath John von Neumann.

+Whitman earned a bachelor's degree in government from Radcliffe College (now Harvard University) in 1956, graduating at the top of her class, and her master's degree and doctorate degree in economics from Columbia University in 1959 and 1962 respectively.